Vasioky/ovms-nowarning-plugin/readme.md

-This is a plugin for OVMS which bypass confirmation screen on Nissan Leaf using OVMS;
+This is a plugin for OVMS which bypass confirmation screen on Nissan Leaf using OVMS.

 How to use:
 1. Upload nowo.js in the folder /store/scripts using UI